Retirement Letter for faculty, academic staff, and executive management

 The university contribution toward your future retiree health care/prescription drug and dental premiums is based on your total Full Time Equivalent (FTE) service months at retirement and your Retirement Calculation Date, as described in the Retiree Benefits Policy.

 - You and your eligible dependents may be enrolled in an active employee MSU health care/prescription drug plan and/or a dental plan.
 Your active employee coverage will end with retirement, and you will need to enroll in retiree coverage.
 Review the Retirees Open Enrollment Packet for information and costs on the plans available in retirement.
-More detailed information is available on the new Humana
+More detailed information is available on the Humana health care plans.

 - The health plan waiver ceases with retirement.
 If eligible, you will receive a check for a prorated amount based on the number of points accrued prior to retirement.

 - You must enroll in retiree health care/prescription drug plan and/or dental plans.
 Failure to enroll will result in not having an MSU retiree health care/prescription drug plan.
+If you do not enroll timely, you will not be able to enroll in health care/prescription drug coverage until the next Open Enrollment period or if you have a qualifying event.
 You may enroll by completing the Retiree Enrollment/Change Form and returning it in advance of your retirement, by either emailing it to SolutionsCenter@hr.msu.edu, faxing it to 517-353-1869, mailing it to MSU Human Resources, 1407 S. Harrison Road, Suite 110, East Lansing, MI 48823, or dropping it off in the HR Drop Box in the HR building parking lot .
 You may also enroll through the EBS Portal within 30 days after your retirement date.
 Note: If you enroll using the Retiree Enrollment/Change Form, you can disregard the automated "Retirement from MSU" email you will receive after your retirement date (unless you need to make other benefit changes).

 - If you are eligible for Medicare, you will need to enroll in Medicare up to three months prior to the effective date (see more Medicare details below).